Permanent Sportsbook Opens in DC Arena; More to Come Across US

 Soon, placing a bet at a game will be as routine as grabbing a beer and hot dog.

-Still, the grand opening gave all involved a PR opportunity to show off the fancy digs that features 18,000 square feet of sports betting on two floors, rows of betting kiosks, dazzling TVs, odds boards, and upscale dining and beverage service.
+Still, the grand opening gave all involved a PR opportunity to show off the fancy digs, which feature 18,000 square feet of sports betting on two floors, rows of betting kiosks, dazzling TVs, odds boards, and upscale dining and beverage service.

 “This is the first step in the reinvention of the role arenas play in the community, in the city and how we can get closer to our customers," Leonsis said.
 "Our (TV) network partners that we have on the screens, all of the sports, they are so happy that sports gaming has been approved and that it’s moving state-by-state, municipality-by-municipality."